Second Chances Month!

 650,000 inmates are released from prison every year

 More women are being incarcerated than ever before, often for non-violent crimes.
 When released, they lack skills to change the lifestyle that landed them in prison in the first place.
 This 2-part series from PE News looks at the unique needs of female offenders, what several AG ministries are doing to help, and how you and your congregation can get involved.
 Read "More Women Behind Bars" and "Help on the Outside."

 Jesus said, "I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me."
 Matthew 25:36 New International version (NIV)

 U.S. Missions serves prisoners and their families through the Chaplaincy Ministries department.
 Correctional facility chaplains and trained volunteers have introduced many men, women, and juveniles to a saving knowledge of Jesus Christ in the challenging surroundings of armed guards, gigantic fences topped with razor wire, and often unsupportive peers.
 A number of chaplains are available to speak to your church or other group, or to help train interested volunteers.
 Get your church involved by requesting the Guide to Prison Ministries and other resources available through the Correctional Chaplaincy department.

 With the need being so great, collaboration with other ministry programs can help churches accomplish more than they could do alone.
 Prison Fellowship Ministries (PFM) serves and equips the Church to fulfill the Great Commission among prisoners, ex-prisoners, and their families.
 Programs include the InnerChange Freedom Initiative, an 18-month re-entry program located in Texas.
 Learn more about PFM at www.prisonfellowship.org, and check out a re-entry success story from their newsletter, here.
-PFM also works to influence federal, state, and local policy toward restorative justice, equipping prisoners for successful lives following incarceration, and reducing recidivism.
+PFM works to influence federal, state, and local policy toward equipping prisoners for successful lives following incarceration, and reducing recidivism.
+Their restorative justice programs also work to help victims achieve closure.